How to Master Narrative Writing in a Single Week

 ● Begin the process of ramping up the drama through the rising action.

-If the purpose of the first act is to grab the reader’s attention in such a way that they simply have to read to the end, then your students will need to employ a hook right from the first scene of their tale.
+If the purpose of the first act is to grab the reader’s attention so that they simply have to read to the end, then your students will need to employ a hook right from the first scene of their tale.

 The purpose of this hook is to intrigue the reader and entice them to continue reading.
 But, not only does the hook need to gain the reader’s interest, it needs to serve the needs of the plot too.